connormurphy/ReWire-App/README.md

-# ReWire-App
+# ReWire
-TSM Companion App
+### TSM Companion App

+If you have any questions or need support reach out to connormurphydesign@gmail.com